ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 BigScience is a year-long collaborative experiment on large multilingual models and datasets, aka the "LHC of NLP".
 I was not directly involved but find it a very meaningful initiative to activate academia and society towards understanding and improving natural language processing for everybody.

+---

 # December 9

 **Keynote : Optimal Transport: Past, Present, and Future**

 Optimal transport ("what is the optimal way to transport a distribution into another one?") is one of those topics that seemingly pops up everywhere from operations research to biology to high-dimensional learning.
+Alessio Figalli recently won a Fields medal on the subject, and he gave a good (albeit somewhat dry) overview on the history and application of the optimal transport problem.

+---

 # December 10

+---

 # December 13 - Workshops 1